 In late February, the Ontario government provided $1.4 million dollars towards cultural infrastructure planning – which in laymen’s terms means that architectural plans can now be drawn up for the eventual move of the museum to a new building beside the Peterborough Lift Lock on the Trent-Severn Waterway.

-If you want to get inspired to paddle check out some Ontario paddling videos here.
 From my experience canoeing in Algonquin Provincial Park and the Temagami area as well as kayaking in the Georgian Bay, I can wholeheartedly say that the province has a fantastic number of canoe and kayak routes to offer any level of paddler.